EU seeks alliance with U.S. on climate change, tech rules

 Scientists say the world must reach net zero emissions by 2050 to limit global temperature increases to 1.5 degrees above pre-industrial times and avert the most catastrophic impacts of climate change.

-The hope is that a transatlantic alliance could help convince large emitters who have yet to commit to this timeline - including China, which is aiming for carbon neutrality by 2060, and India.
+The hope is that a transatlantic alliance could help persuade large emitters who have yet to commit to this timeline - including China, which is aiming for carbon neutrality by 2060, and India.

 “The United States is our natural partner for global leadership on climate change,” von der Leyen said.